Las Vegas woman charged with mortgage fraud

 Lynn Benson, whose husband pleaded guilty in January to filing bogus real estate paperwork in Las Vegas, has been charged with mortgage fraud.

-Nevada Attorney General Adam Laxalt announced Friday that police in Cloverdale, California – some 85 miles north of San Francisco in Sonoma County – arrested Benson there, after a warrant was issued for her arrest in Las Vegas.
+Nevada Attorney General Adam Laxalt announced Friday that police in Cloverdale, California — 85 miles north of San Francisco in Sonoma County — arrested Benson there after a warrant for her arrest was issued in Las Vegas.

 Laxalt’s office alleged that Benson, 54, conspired with her husband, Thomas Benson, to “mislead victims into believing their homes could be saved” from foreclosure “if they followed a scheme where they could avoid making additional payments on their home,” according to the news release.